open-ephys/miniscope-docs/source/index.rst

 Miniscope Overview
 ******************

-..  todo::  make the below card look more like the other cards wrt where the title starts (fix aspet ratio of card's image)
+..  todo::  make the below card look more like the other cards wrt where the title starts (fix aspect ratio of card's image)

 ..
     ..  grid::  4